-10.1.1 Proposed Action
+12.1.1.
+PROPOSED ACTION

-Overall, the Proposed Action protects and enhances resource conditions in the vicinity of the Bishop Creek Project.
-The key consideration in developing the Proposed Action was to ensure that future operation and maintenance of the Project protects power generation, consumptive water supply, and system capability and reliability, while maintaining and enhancing environmental and cultural resources in the Project vicinity.
-Resource effects under the Proposed Action are described in detail in Section 8.0 - Environmental Analysis Report.
-Under the Proposed Action, ongoing Project O&M activities will be memorialized in environmental measures; management and monitoring plans; and programs (collectively referred to as measures) which are designed to protect, maintain, or enhance environmental and cultural resources over the term of the new license (Appendix A).
-The proposed measures include new resource protection measures compared to the No-Action Alternative.
-The Project's annual average energy generation (1991-2019) under the No-Action Alternative is 246,271 MWh megawatt-hours (MWh); and it is estimated that the annual average energy generation under the Proposed Action will be 246,271 MWh [Note: this number may be updated for the Final License Application after consultation with stakeholders, which may be impacted by changes in O&M procedures to manage sediments (Appendix A, PME-3)].
+Based on analysis and studies performed throughout the course of relicensing, and the development of environmental measures, the Proposed Action protects and enhances resource conditions in the vicinity of the Bishop Creek Project.
+The key consideration in developing the Proposed Action was to ensure that future O&M of the Project protects power generation, consumptive water supply, and system capability and reliability, while maintaining and enhancing environmental and cultural resources in the Project vicinity.
+Resource effects under the Proposed Action are described in detail in Section 9.0 - Environmental Analysis.

+The Project's annual average energy generation under the No-Action Alternative is 128,039 MWh, based on the most recent 5-year average; it is estimated that the annual average energy generation under the Proposed Action will be 128,215 MWh.
 The Proposed Action results in a benefit to resources compared to the No-Action Alternative, as identified below.

+As described in Section 6.0 under the Proposed Action ongoing Project O&M activities will be formalized in environmental measures; management and monitoring plans; and programs (collectively referred to as PMEs) which are designed to protect, maintain, or enhance environmental and cultural resources over the term of the new license (Appendix B).
+The proposed measures include implementation of new resource protection measures compared to the No-Action Alternative.

-The Proposed Action anticipates that the Final PME measures, to be included in the Final License Application will result in benefits to resources compared to the No-Action Alternative, as described below:
+The Proposed Action anticipates that the PME measures included in this FLA will result in benefits to resources compared to the No-Action Alternative.
+These benefits and enhancements are described below: